jcwhitmer/info/readme.md

 # ED.gov National Assessment of Educational Progress (NAEP) Automated Scoring Challenge

-We are seeking seeking submissions of automated scoring models to score constructed response items for the National Assessment of Educational Progress's reading assessment.
+We are seeking seeking multiple submissions of automated scoring models to score constructed response items for the National Assessment of Educational Progress's reading assessment.
 The purpose of the challenge is to help NAEP determine the existing capabilities, accuracy metrics, the